rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/ECOSTRESS.md

 # ECOSTRESS Literature Review

-## This document summarizes findings from various papers relating to ECOSTRESS.
+This document summarizes findings from various papers relating to ECOSTRESS.

+# Nicholson et al 2021

 **Title:** *Evaluation of a CONUS-Wide ECOSTRESS DisALEXI Evapotranspiration Product*